adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 cycles colors as if it has some kind of vascular system.
 I'd like to replicate that by slightly tinting the otherwise color-less gradients I've been using.

-For rendering the joints I am using pixi's
+For rendering the joints I used pixi's
 [particle container](http://pixijs.download/release/docs/PIXI.particles.ParticleContainer.html),
 which is advertised as *a really fast version of the Container built solely for speed*.
 However, it doesn't support tinting which I need in order to give the structure its gradient.
 What it does have instead is per particle alpha value.
-I can hack the shader and use this alpha attribute to interpolate between the two colors of my experiment.
+I hacked the shader and used this alpha attribute to interpolate between the two colors of my experiment.
 I have hardcoded the colors into the pixi shader but that seems the only way.
 It would have been nice if pixi allowed some ways of extending their particle shader.